northox/roundcube-yubikey-plugin/README.md

     `$rcmail_config['yubikey_api_id'] = '';
     $rcmail_config['yubikey_api_key'] = '';`

-4. Login normally and configure your yubikey using "Settings/Server Settings"
+4. Login normally and configure your yubikey in "Settings/Server Settings" menu
   1. Ensure "Require Yubikey OTP" is checked
   2. Set your "Yubikey ID" by simply pressing on your yubikey (only the first 12 chars will be used).

 5. Test your installation.
-Your done!
+You're done!

 # Security
-Validation of the token is done via HMAC authentication (SHA1) over HTTPS.
+Validation of the token is done via HMAC-SHA1 authentication over HTTPS (with certificate and hostname validation).

 # License
 GPL2